skybet/skybet.github.io/_posts/2018-05-26-jmx-metrics-kafka-connect.md

 A good starting point is to use JMX Dump to discover the highest level metrics possible and begin with those.

-All of the Kafka services expose JMX metrics beginning with 'kafka' so this is a good starting point as a pattern for JMX Exporter.
+All of the Kafka services, including Kafka Connect, expose JMX metrics beginning with 'kafka' so this is a good starting point as a pattern for JMX Exporter.
+The following configuration is the minimal configuration required to get JMX Exporter exposing the Kafka Connect JMX metrics:

 ```yaml
 lowercaseOutputName: true